hmchen47/DataScience/Stats/ProbStatsPython/12-RegPCA.md

     \[ 3 \times A = 3 \times \begin{bmatrix} a_{11} & a_{12} \\ a_{21} & a_{22} \end{bmatrix} = \begin{bmatrix} 3 a_{11} & 3 a_{12}\\ 3 a_{21} & 3 a_{22} \end{bmatrix} \]

-  + dividing a matrix buy a scalar
+  + dividing a matrix by a scalar

     \[ A/5 = A \times \frac{1}{5} = \begin{bmatrix} a_{11}/5 & a_{12}/5 \\ a_{21}/5 & a_{22}/5 \end{bmatrix} \]